 - skin that looks pale or ashen, blue, or gray

 - slowed breathing, or fewer than 8 breaths per minute

 If you see a person you think may be experiencing alcohol poisoning, try to keep them sitting up or put them in the recovery position.
 Alcohol poisoning affects the gag reflex, so vomiting can lead to choking.

 Call your local emergency services and stay with them until help arrives.
 Try to keep them awake.

 You’ll probably notice one suggestion that didn’t make the list: intentionally making yourself throw up after drinking.

 While you may have a friend that swears by this approach, it’s a dangerous one.
 Making yourself throw up can put greater strain on your esophagus.
 You’re more likely to experience small tears that can damage the esophagus and potentially lead to bleeding.

 Intentional vomiting also increases your risk for acid reflux, damage to your teeth, and aspiration.
 This is when your stomach contents accidentally go into your lungs.

 If you feel like you’re going to vomit, it’s best to let it happen naturally.
 You’ll retch less and reduce your risk for additional health problems that can happen when you make yourself throw up.

 While it doesn’t always feel like it, vomiting is one of your body’s protective reflexes against toxins.
-When you drink alcohol, your body breaks it down into acetaldehyde, a by-product of alcohol.

 Your body can’t keep up